Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

   + Use incremental and dynamic user consent.
 Refer to [MS docs about incremental and dynamic user consent] and [14-client-consent-when-request-for-specific-api].
   + Use admin consent.
 Refer to [MS docs about admin consent].
   + Configure `pre-authorized client app (PCA)`.
 Refer to [MS docs about add a scope].
+  + When request for authorization code, scopes from multiple resource.
+When request for access token, scopes from single resource.
+Refer to [spring-security#10452] to get more information.